 Goodreads also provide a platform for Giveaways, which help to get more eyes on your book and hopefully attract more reviews.
 You can check out who has your book on their “want to read” list or better still who has you on their “reading” list.

 I participate in the Goodread’s Reading Challenge, and last year I read and reviewed 82 books.
 I aim to read and review at least 60 books this year, which brings me to my next tip…

 The majority of the books I have read and reviewed this past year have been memoirs.
 I have also explored new genres, and learned such a lot on the journey.

 If you read and review other authors books, I find you will attract more readers and reviews for your own book.

 Book Promotion Sites

 There are a HUGE number of book promotion sites to explore, which can seem rather overwhelming to new authors.

 Sally Cronin offers authors FREE promotion in her bookstore.
 Sally is a gifted writer and blogger, and her generosity is legendary.

 Book Bub allows you to submit your author profile for FREE.
 I submitted “Watching the Daisies” to this site when it attracted 25 reviews.

 Christmas is a HUGE opportunity for authors to sell more books.
-I am out and about, meeting prospective readers at a number of local craft fairs.
+I have met lots of prospective readers at a number of local craft fairs.
 It is hard work but LOTS of FUN.